~ Welcome to the Inaugural Season ~

 Definition: Stroke play is a round of golf in which the score is kept by adding the cumulative total of strokes taken throughout the round.
 Your league handicap is subtracted from the total strokes to give a net score.

-Definition: Odd Fellows is a variant of a Hate ‘Em where you choose three holes and subtract them from your total.
+Definition: Odd Fellows is a variant of a Hate ‘Em where you choose two holes and subtract them from your total.

 The difference is: you get to choose your two holes AFTER you golf instead of before.
-The two holes must be a par 4 and a par 5.
+Of those two holes 1 must be a par 4 and the other a par 5.

 Criers and Whiners / Mulligans Replace Handicap